pri5m/Learning-log/Intro_into_web_development/Javascript/class_work.md

 - Takes longer to execute

 - Tend to use it as a debug tool but is visible to everyone who visits the page.
 Should be careful

+# Basics

+- camelCase

+- Semicolons at the end ofeach statement line

+- Indentation not strict (but do it anyway)